instructor-ai/instructor/docs/integrations/google.md

 # Structured outputs with Google/Gemini, a complete guide w/ instructor

-Instructor supports the VertexAI and the Google.GenerativeAI libraries.
 This guide will show you how to use Instructor with the Google.GenerativeAI library.
+We recommend this library for most users as it's significantly easier to get started with.

 ## Google.GenerativeAI